PhD in English, City University of New York (CUNY)

 BA in Modern English Studies, University of Yaoundé, Cameroon

-Joyce Ashuntantang is an associate professor of English.
+Joyce Ashuntantang is a professor of English.
 She teaches many of the department's classes, including Literature Across Cultures, African American Literature, and Survey of Minority Writers.

 "Small class sizes put every Hillyer student in a 'front row' seat and as a result I get to know each student as an individual with his/her own needs and talents," she says.